avaacarr/avaacarr.github.io/index.md

 Link to Github repository -  https://github.com/avaacarr/hello-world-python

+## Below is the completed Python for Everybody tutorial on FreeCodeCamp

 ## Below is Challenge #1 completed in Python on 11/9/20 (Converts MPG to KPL)